scrossuk/locic/docs/CompatibilityWithC.rst

 An alignment mask is just the alignment (which is always a power of 2) minus one, which is useful because calculating the maximum alignment of a set of fields (e.g. when computing the alignment of a class) just involves a bitwise OR of the alignment masks and then adding one.

-It's worth noting at this point that the mangling and method names are not yet fully standardised but that it is expected this will occur soon (i.e. version 1.3).
+It's worth noting at this point that the mangling and method names are not yet fully standardised but that it is expected this will occur soon.

 .. _c_strings: